Jadetabony/wta_hikes/README.md

 #### Sentiment analysis

 Due to the lack of individual ratings for each hike, I decided to apply sentiment analysis to each trip report to create a rating system.
-I tried a variety of sentiment analysis methods....
+I tried a variety of sentiment analysis method, including built-in algorithms such as the TextBlob Polarity and Turi Sentiment Analysis.
+After searching for some relevant training data, I found that reviews on everytrail.com all had both text and rating data.
+Unfortunately, the data is highly unbalanced and messy.

 #### Recommendation System

 The recommendation system is implemented using Turi GraphLab (now owned by Apple).
 I tried three different types of recommendation systems:
   * Factorization Recommender
-  * Item Similatiry Recommender
+  * **Item Content Recommender**
   * **Ranking Factorization Recommender with Item Data**

 The models were each evaluated using RMSE, Recall and Precision at N and A/B testing.
-The final web app is built using ranking factorization with item data.
+The final web app is built using ranking factorization with item data and item content recommenders.

 ## Repo Structure